johnwesly08/stocks_manager/README.md

 # Stock Management System

 ## Overview
 The **Stock Management System** is a web application built with Flask that allows users to efficiently manage inventory, track stock levels, and generate reports.
-It supports product addition, deletion, updating, and viewing, along with user authentication and role-based access control
+It supports product addition, deletion, updating, and viewing, along with user authentication and role-based access control.

 ## Features
 - **User Authentication & Authorization** (Admin, Manager, Staff)